Mount Vernon, New York: Government

 The City of Mount Vernon is governed by a five-member city council, a mayor, and a comptroller.
 As per the city charter, to balance power, the mayor runs every four years with two council members, and the comptroller runs two years after the mayor with three council members.
-Therefore, in 2019, the mayor and two council seats were up for re-election; in 2021 the remaining offices will be up for election.
 Beyond the regular political powers of elected officials, the City of Mount Vernon also has a checks and balances voting session called the Board of Estimate.

 City council

 The city council consists of five representatives, elected at-large, one of whom is the city council president.
 The city council president is appointed/elected by the existing city council members.
 Under normal circumstances the council presidency is rotated, as are the council committee assignments as chair of the four council committees.
 In recent years, the full rotation has ceased to reappoint the more experienced council members.
 The council president also serves as mayor, in the absence of the mayor.
 This can occur when the mayor is out of town, had resigned, or dies in office.
-When this happens the president pro tempore becomes acting city council president and the acting president pro tempore becomes assumes his/her duties.
+When this happens the president pro tempore becomes acting city council president and the acting president pro tempore becomes assumes their duties.